wootfish/theseus.dht/doc/index.md

 Only one data type is explicitly defined here: `peers`.
 It is included primarily to show by example how data types work and how to specify one.

 ### `peers` Data Type

+This data type is for tracking torrent peers.
+Queries of `get_data` or `announce_data` with the argument `"data": "peers"` indicate that torrent peer data is being queried or stored, respectively.
+Query and response data formats are as follows.

+#### Query Data Format

+#### Response Data Format

+# Discussion

+...